How to Teach Money Management for Kids of Any Age

 - Role-playing games such as Shopping or Restaurant Meals

 Remember, financial literacy is a big topic.
 Don't overwhelm your children with money matters all at once.
 Instead, introduce financial concepts gradually.
-Have fun, learn together and teach your kids the financial skills that will help them all their lives.
+Have fun, learn together and teach your kids the financial skills that will help them throughout their lives.

 A few financial insights for your life